kbaggen/Cheapfathers-Bubble-Logger/README.md

 Other brew: https://app.ubidots.com/ubi/public/getdashboard/page/oryUSQPFTyZBZYJ23le4xzNlOtk

 ### Project outcome
-Hence, the goal is to have a temperature logger/controller, one tiny device to take care of measurement of fermentation rate, e.g. showing Acivity/Gravity and a same time control the temperature at one setpoint!
+Hence, the goal is to have a temperature logger/controller, one tiny device to take care of measurement of fermentation rate, e.g. showing Acivity as CO2 "Sound-bubbles pr Minute" (SBM) and a same time control the temperature at one setpoint!
 The idea is to get one device instead of having both a temperature controller and fermentation-rate logger at a very low price, e.g. 10$ or EUR!
 Secondly, the idea is also to remove a lot of soldering (e.g. Ispindel) and to get away from placing anything in the tank (e.g. Ispindel/Tilt).

 ### Important!
 * Airtight - For CO2 to be measured the fermenter needs to be airtight!
 Hence, FORGET you buckets!
 You need sealed AIRTHIGHT tanks to do this!